Enzemo/Ffbot-IDLE-Mods/README.md

 Currently supports version **9.01** (latest at time of writing).
 I will attempt to keep this updated alongside game updates, but no promises can be made.

-## Features
+## Installation and Setup

+### 1. Install the Mod (.pck)
+To apply the mod to your game, you must replace the default game data with the modified version:
+1. Go to the [Releases](https://github.com/enzemo/Ffbot-IDLE-Mods/releases) page.
+2. Download the latest `.pck` file.
+3. Open your FFBot game folder.
+4. Replace the existing `.pck` file with the one you just downloaded.

-### 1. Audio Alerts
+### 2. Audio Alerts
 * **Game Over SFX**: Plays a sound when hitting a game over.
 * **Requirement**: Include a `gameover.wav` in the same folder as the game executable.
 You can find an example file in the project releases.

-### 2. Data Export (JSON)
+### 3. Data Export (JSON)
-The mod generates two JSON files in the same location as the executable:
+Once the mod is running, it will automatically generate two JSON files in the same location as the executable:
 * **player_stats.json**: Persistent character data, core attributes (ATK, MAG, SPR), and growth metrics.
 * **game_stats.json**: Live session data, including current boss HP, wave progress, and party unit details.

+---

-### 3. OBS Browser Sources
+## OBS Browser Sources
 Live examples of how this data can be visualized can be found here: [https://enzemo.github.io/Ffbot-IDLE-Mods/](https://enzemo.github.io/Ffbot-IDLE-Mods/)

----

-## Installation and Setup

-### Local Configuration
-1. Place `game-stats-browser.html`, `player-stats-browser.html`, and `index.html` into the same folder as your game executable.
-2. Ensure `gameover.wav` is present in that same directory for audio alerts.

-### OBS Integration
+### Integration Steps:
 1. Add a new **Browser Source** in OBS.
-2. Check the **Local File** box and browse to the desired HTML file.
+2. Check the **Local File** box and browse to the desired HTML file (e.g., `game-stats-browser.html`).
 3. Recommended dimensions:
     * **Game Stats Overlay**: 450 Width x 650 Height
     * **Player Stats Overlay**: 380 Width x 550 Height